 As part of a team delivering programs critical to the development of children and young people at our precincts, you can focus on youth development activities, living and vocational skills, sports/recreation programs or events.

-- Youth engagement officers who plan, develop, and deliver targeted after-school and weekend recreation programs.
+- Youth engagement officers (at Parkville and Malmsbury) who plan, develop, and deliver targeted after-school and weekend recreation programs.
 These staff members complement our formal education programs to equip children and young people with the skills required for positive community participation.

 - Sports coaches who drive the Sports Academy in Youth Justice Custody, enabling every young person to take part in a range of sports, such as AFL, basketball, rugby, soccer, netball and all abilities sports.
 The Sports Academy is designed to harness the power of organised sport to change the life trajectories of children and young people and encourage them to keep playing sport when they leave.